cmdruid/regtest-workbench/README.md

 To mount a folder into your node environment, use the format `--mount local/path:/mount/path`.
 Paths can be relative or absolute.

 To open and forward ports from your node environment, use the format `--ports int1:ext1,int2:ext2, ...`, with a comma to separate port declarations, and colon to separate internal:external ports.

+The `--passthru` flag will allow you to pass a quoted string of flags directly to the internal `docker run` script.
+With great power comes great responsibility! :-)

 ## Contribution